yriahi/simple-traefik-load-balancer/README.md

 - Open your web browser, and visit http://hello.me/.
 - You will now see e.g. `Hostname: abc1234567890`.
-- Stop this running container with the command `docker stop abc1234567890`, as displayed on the web browser.
+- Stop this running container with the command `docker stop abc1234567890`.
 - Refresh your browser and confirm that you see a different hostname.
 - You are successfully running a simple local load balancer with [Traefik](https://doc.traefik.io/traefik/) in a local Docker environment.